johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 Now when my site serves an image, it serves the optimal image for the device that is requesting it.
 This improves the performance of my site.
 (And you can do this too if you're using Docusaurus!)

 In fact I went a little further and scripted the patching of my [Open Graph images](../2021-12-12-open-graph-sharing-previews-guide/index.md) to make use of Cloudinary too.
 This meant that the images that were shared on social media were also optimised for the device that was requesting them.
-I don't think this helped with SEO, but I'd noticed that large / slow loading Open Graph images aren't always used by platforms that support the Open Graph protocol.
-With this in place, this became much less of an issue.
+I don't think this helped with SEO, but I'd noticed that large and / or slow loading Open Graph images aren't always used by platforms that support the Open Graph protocol.
+With the Cloudinary image transformation CDN in place, this became much less of an issue.

 Incidentally, Cloudinary got wind of this change and invited me onto their [DevJams live stream to talk about it](https://youtube.com/watch?v=G4WTEEwI6Qs).
 I was very flattered to be asked and it was a lot of fun!